59RY/MyLinuxKickstart/related/rhel9family-distribute.md

   ```
 - Make any other desired specifications and create the instance.

-### Creating and attaching a working disk
+### Creating and attaching a working disk (1st)

 - Create a working disk.
-  - This will be used later to write the disk image or create snapshots.
+  - This will be used later to write the disk image.
   - Disk size: Typically 2GiB
   - Use the same availability zone as the working instance.